Smoking & Grilling World, Using your FireBoard

 Take the Time to Brine

-Those in the know will readily tell you that the secret to a juicy oven roasted turkey is brining.
+Those in the know will readily tell you that the secret to a juicy oven-roasted turkey is brining.
 The same holds true for smoking a turkey.
 This relatively simple step involves mixing up a saltwater solution called brine and soaking the meat for a duration of time.
 Similar to marinating, this is an easy way to avoid dry meat.
 The most this step will cost you is time.
 While there are many brine recipes to be found, the essential ingredients are few: salt and water.
 Save your signature fragrant herbs and spices for the rub.
 This is where they will have a more substantial impact on the flavor.

-Mix up 3/4 cup of Kosher salt per gallon of water, soaking over night.
+Mix up 3/4 cup of Kosher salt per gallon of water, soaking overnight.
 You will need a container large enough to submerge the turkey brining solution.
 The turkey used for this post was 21 pounds; a clean and sanitized chest cooler fit the bill nicely for a container.
 Do not forget to keep your temp below 40ºF (monitor your temps)!
 Adding a little ice to the brine and closing the cooler dramatically stabilizes the brine temperature, thus keeping the bacteria growth at bay.

 Start the Pit Before applying Rub

-On the day of your cook, you will want to get your pit going prior to applying rub to the turkey.
-If you are using a kamado smoker, visit our previous post about starting your charcoal with a FireBoard2 Drive and 20 CFM Blower.
+On the day of your cook, you will want to get your pit going prior to applying the rub to the turkey.
+If you are using a Kamado smoker, visit our previous post about starting your charcoal with a FireBoard2 Drive and 20 CFM Blower.
 This will give your pit plenty of time to get warmed up.

 Rub